| Competition

 of appropriate safeguards for confidential information in the context

+of investigations of cartel activity.
 2.9 With respect to modalities for cooperation, ICC encourages

 the expanded use of appropriate voluntary "peer review"